cloud-gov/compliance-docs/PL-Policy.md

 7. Provides an overview of the security requirements for cloud.gov; and
 8. Describes the security controls in place or planned for meeting those requirements including a rationale for the tailoring and supplementation decisions.

-18F distributes copies of the cloud.gov security plan and communicates subsequent changes to the plan to the cloud.gov System Owner, ISSO, ISSM, AO and other designated members within the 18F staff and agency.
+GSA TTS distributes copies of the cloud.gov security plan and communicates subsequent changes to the plan to the cloud.gov System Owner, ISSO, ISSM, AO and other designated members within the GSA TTS staff and agency.
-The Information Security Officer, in conjunction with key 18F management officials, reviews the cloud.gov SSP at least annually or whenever there is a significant change to the information system.
+The Information Security Officer, in conjunction with key GSA TTS management officials, reviews the cloud.gov SSP at least annually or whenever there is a significant change to the information system.
 The Information Security Officer updates the cloud.gov SSP to address changes to the platform and its network of operation or problems identified during plan implementation or security control assessments, and thereafter whenever a significant change occurs.
-The Information Security Officer protects the security plan from unauthorized modification by maintaining it as a write-access-controlled Google Doc or alternatively in a version-controlled documentation repository (https://github.com/cloud-gov/cg-compliance ) that can only be modified by designated members from 18F and the agency.
+The Information Security Officer protects the security plan from unauthorized modification by maintaining it as a write-access-controlled Google Doc or alternatively in a version-controlled documentation repository (https://github.com/cloud-gov/cg-compliance ) that can only be modified by designated members from GSA TTS and the agency.

-The cloud.gov team intentionally makes most of the system security plan publicly available as open source documents in 18F repositories (including https://github.com/cloud-gov/cg-compliance and https://github.com/cloud-gov/cg-compliance-docs ).
-We follow 18F’s Open Source Policy (https://github.com/18F/open-source-policy/blob/master/policy.md ): our non-sensitive work should be public and open source whenever possible.
-The cloud.gov team does not share sensitive information (such as PII that may be in the SSP) publicly, and follows 18F guidance around this point: https://github.com/18F/open-source-policy/blob/master/practice.md#protecting-sensitive-information
+The cloud.gov team intentionally makes most of the system security plan publicly available as open source documents in GSA TTS repositories (including https://github.com/cloud-gov/cg-compliance and https://github.com/cloud-gov/cg-compliance-docs ).
+We follow GSA TTS’s Open Source Policy (https://github.com/18F/open-source-policy/blob/master/policy.md ): our non-sensitive work should be public and open source whenever possible.
+The cloud.gov team does not share sensitive information (such as PII that may be in the SSP) publicly, and follows GSA TTS guidance around this point: https://handbook.tts.gsa.gov/general-information-and-resources/sensitive-information/

 See PL-2.